 Sometimes I feel like I’ve tried every chocolate chip cookie recipe, so it’s nice to find one that’s unique.
 And by “unique” I don’t mean made with specialty flours or flavorings, but rather traditional chocolate chip cookies with unusual ratios or baking methods.
 Ultimate Salted Chocolate Chunk Cookies fall into that category.
 The cookies have an interesting ratio of butter to other ingredients and are baked at 450 degrees.

 The recipe is from Why Your Chocolate Chip Cookies Never Turn Out Like You Want, which is worth reading because it is less like a cookie baking manifesto and more like advice from a friend.
-The author encourages editing your own favorite recipe, but to cover all bases she throws in her Ultimate Salted Chocolate Chunk Cookies.
+The author encourages editing your own favorite recipe, but also shares her Ultimate Salted Chocolate Chunk Cookies.

 The cookies are so good!
 They are soft and chewy, medium thickness, have lots of cracks and crevices and a pretty brown hue.
 You have to watch the cookies pretty closely, though.
 Baking chocolate chip cookies at 450 is my idea of living on the edge, but it can work if your oven temp is accurate and you pull the cookies at the right time.
 In the spirit of the article, you may want to keep the dough the same but experiment with time and temperature.

 And a final FYI — the cookies in the first photo were made with dough I chilled for 24 hours.
 The cookies in the photo above were baked with dough I chilled for 10 minutes.
 Chilling the dough makes these cookies even better.